zuzanapiarova/IU-mobile-app/README.md

-# ONE PLACE - Habit Tracking Application – IU Mobile Software Engineering Project
+# ONE PLACE - A Habit Tracking Application
+## IU Mobile Software Engineering Project

 This repository contains a habit tracking mobile application developed as part of the course Mobile Software Engineering II at IU International University of Applied Sciences.
 The project was created for academic purposes and demonstrates the practical application of mobile software engineering concepts, including application architecture, state management, backend integration, authentication, testing, and continuous integration.